-Please ignore instructions printed on the box.
+Please ignore the instructions printed on the box.

 Make The Batter

-1. Whisk eggs till there are light and even in color, and frothy in texture.
+1. Whisk eggs till they are light and even in color, and frothy in texture.
 The more air you incorporate, the fluffier your cookies will be.
 Add water and oil and continue whisking for about 10 seconds.

 2. Add the cake mix and whisk only for a few seconds just till the dry mix is incorporated.